jasonarg/saassycloud/README.md

 I will be setting up another version of this site using node.js, express and a NoSQL data store, MongoDB for the backend.
 That project's source code (will live) lives at [https://github.com/jasonarg/saassycloud-node](https://github.com/jasonarg/saassycloud-node).

-I am currently seeking full time employment opportunities as a Software Engineer.
+I am currently seeking full time employment opportunities in the greater Baltimore, MD metropolitan area or remote work, as a Software Engineer.
 [Jason Ross Resume](https://github.com/jasonarg/saassycloud/files/1599236/Jason.Ross.Resume.pdf)

 ## Sign Up Site